1973 NASCAR Winston Cup Series: Rule changes

-Rule changes made in late November 1972 adjusted maximum carburetor sleeve sizes depending upon the type of engine and manufacturer of a given car.
+As part of the previously announced phasing out of the seven-litre formula to the 5833cc formula that will be completed at the end of this season, NASCAR after the end of the 1972 season announced adjusted maximum carburetor sleeve sizes depending upon the type of engine and manufacturer of a given car.
 As NASCAR President Bill France Jr. explained, the goal of the adjustments was to differentiate between engines manufactured specifically for racing, and "volume production" engines that came off a consumer assembly line.
 This was done "...so the events next year can continue to be representative of the type of the extremely close competition that has been typical of NASCAR racing."

 In 1973, the NASCAR points system was changed.
 In 1972, only the number of laps completed in a race (regardless of position) counted toward the accumulation of points.
 In 1973, points were awarded both for the number of laps in a race completed, and for a finish in the top 50 in a race, a higher placing receiving more points.
 Additionally, the first-place finisher received a 25-point bonus.